-When an allegation is made that you are abusing your spouse or intimate partner you may be charged with domestic assault.
+When an allegation is made that you are abusing your spouse or intimate partner, you may be charged with domestic assault.
 Domestic assault, also known as spousal assault, is the use of physical force with the intent to harm a spouse, loved one or cohabitant.
-Domestic assault / spousal assault is a very serious crime in Canada.
+Domestic assault / spousal assault is a very serious crime to be accused of in Canada.

-If you are currently being investigated for, or have been accused of or formally charged with this type of assault, it is in your best interest to retain a knowledgeable criminal defense lawyer.
-A criminal defense lawyer will strengthen your case by using his experience, skill, education and superior knowledge of Canada’s criminal law when defending your case before a judge in the Ontario courts.
+If you are currently being investigated for, or have been accused of or formally charged with this type of assault, it is in your best interest to retain a knowledgeable .
+A criminal defence lawyer will strengthen your case by using his experience, skill, education and superior knowledge of Canada’s criminal law when defending your case before a judge in the Ontario courts.

 If you are convicted of domestic assault, you may face jail time, restitution, fines, probation, counseling and a criminal record.
 A criminal record impacts your ability to travel and work in certain types of positions.

 Domestic assault cases often involve no witnesses other than the accused and the complainant.
 Typically, they are “he said, she said” cases.
 As a result, domestic assault cases have been profoundly affected by the decision in R v.
 W (D) 1 S.C.R.
 742 in which, Justice Cory of the Supreme Court of Canada described the process that the trier of fact must go through in order to determine guilt.
 In that case, Justice Cory described the correct charge to a jury in cases involving credibility of witnesses.
 Justice Cory explained:

 A trial judge might well instruct the jury on the question of credibility along these lines:

 This decision has had a profound impact on how “credibility” is assessed in Canadian Criminal Courts.
 The decision has had a profound impact on how evidence is weighed in domestic assault cases.